David-Mahoney/Unicycler_remove_overlaps/README.md

 # Unicycler remove overlaps
 This is a modification of the Unicycler assembler that removes overlaps between segments/nodes/unitigs in a graph.
-The remove_all_overlaps function has been modified to prevent any segment from being trimmed to zero and had been implemented as a function that can be called from the command line.
+The remove_all_overlaps function has been implemented as a function that can be called from the command line.
+Functionality to trim segments with equal overlap length added.
 Removing overlaps in a graph can be useful for graph alignment and extracting paths through the graph.

 ## Installation:
 ```